This sermon is part of the sermon series Earthy Spirituality.See series.

 Thankfully, our Lord Jesus Christ doesn't have days when he fails to show mercy.
 In fact, my softball teammate had an excellent point: because God has shown us mercy in Christ, we should display that same mercy to others.
 If we say we love God, follow Jesus, and have been touched by the power of the Holy Spirit, then it should show in the way we view and treat others—even our enemies.

 In true, biblically grounded spirituality is an inseparable link between how you love God and how you love people.
-If we fail to do justice to people that need it; if we fail to share our resources with a world in need; if we hold bitterness in our hearts towards someone else; if we wound others or hate others; if we show contempt for someone because he or she is from another race, culture, economic group, or educational level, then we have divorced spirituality from justice and loving our neighbors.
-According ...
+If we fail to do justice to people that need it; if we fail to share our resources with a world in need; if we hold bitterness in our hearts towards someone else; if we wound others or hate others; if we show contempt for someone because he or she is from another race, culture, economic group, or educational level, then we have divorced spirituality from justice and ...